What is Mix It Up at Lunch Day?

 Teaching Tolerance, a project of the Southern Poverty Law Center, launched the Mix It Up program in 2002.
 National Mix It Up at Lunch Day is always the last Tuesday in October.
 However, schools can organize a Mix It Up at Lunch Day any time during the school year.
 Registration is free, and schools that register are eligible for special contests and giveaways.

 Can Mix It Up at Lunch Day really help my school?

 Research shows that Mix It Up programming works.
-According to Mix Day organizers who responded to a 2008 survey conducted by Quality Education Data, the Mix It Up program produces powerful results:
+According to a survey of Mix organizers, the program produces powerful results: